 Autoimmune Series: Rheumatoid Arthritis and Oral Health

-Over 23.5 million people in the United States alone suffer from at least one autoimmune disease; this is seen more often in women than me.
-It has been hypothesized that hormonal changes may be playing a role.
-This month we’ll be starting the series off taking a look at the impact of Rheumatoid Arthritis (RA) on oral health.
+In the United States alone, over 23.5 million people suffer from at least one autoimmune disease; moreover, women experience this more often than men.
+Consequently, researchers have hypothesized that hormonal changes may play a role.
+To begin our series, we’ll examine the impact of Rheumatoid Arthritis (RA) on oral health.

 Possible Links

-There are a couple of different hypotheses currently out there about individuals with RA and also suffering from periodontal disease.
-One such hypothesis can be linked easily.
-RA can cause severe pain and stiffness in any of the body’s joints.
-Limited mobility in joints including joints in hands can cause homecare, such as brushing and flossing, to become more difficult.
+Currently, researchers have proposed a couple of different hypotheses about individuals with RA also suffering from periodontal disease.
+Firstly, one such hypothesis links easily to RA’s symptoms.
+Specifically, RA can cause severe pain and stiffness in any of the body’s joints.
+As a result, limited mobility in joints, including those in hands, can make homecare, such as brushing and flossing, more challenging.

 Periodontal Disease

-In 2008, a German study found that patients with RA were 8 times more likely to develop periodontal disease.
-The study noted that poor oral hygiene alone did not explain such a significant increase leading us to look deeper into the cellular level of disease.
+Furthermore, a 2008 German study found that patients with RA were 8 times more likely to develop periodontal disease.
+Notably, the study indicated that poor oral hygiene alone did not explain such a significant increase, thus prompting us to look deeper into the cellular level of disease.

 Autoimmune Series: Rheumatoid Arthritis and Oral Health